Republican Health Care: A Mother’s Heartbreaking Plea For Senator To ‘Stand Up To This Immoral Bill’

 In a heartbreaking exchange with Senator Capito that was caught on video, Pastor Hill says that her daughter “would not be alive today if it wasn’t for the [Affordable Care Act].”
 The Act, also known as Obamacare, was one of former President Barack Obama’s signature policy achievements.

-Under Obamacare tens of millions, more Americans were able to access quality health care that would previously have been too expensive for them to afford.
+Under Obamacare tens of millions of Americans were able to access quality health care that would previously have been too expensive for them to afford.

 In the video that was posted on social media by Now This News, Pastor Hill told Senator Capito that her daughter’s treatment has so far cost more than $1,200,000.